Trade Promotion ROI

 Trade Promotion Optimization (TPO) represents a strategic shift from traditional ‘spray and pray’ methods to data-driven precision.
 It involves the strategic analysis, planning, execution, and evaluation of promotional activities backed by comprehensive data analytics.

-Trade Promotion Management Vs. Trade Promotion Optimization
+Trade Promotion Management Vs. Trade Promotion Optimization:

 Trade promotion optimization is different from trade promotion management (TPM).
 TPM relates to the practical implementation of planned promos.
-It involves operational activities, logistics and budgeting among many other activities.
+It involves operational activities, logistics, and budgeting, among many other activities.

 By embracing TPO, businesses can ensure that promotions are not just costs but powerful investments toward enhanced visibility and profitability.